joakimk/toniq/README.md

 If **anything is unclear** about how this library works or what an error message means **that's considered a bug**, please file an issue (or a pull request)!

+## Installation

+Add as a dependency in your mix.exs file:

+    defp deps do
+      [
+        {:toniq, "~> 1.0.rc1"}
+      ]
+    end

+And run:

+    mix deps.get

+Then add `:toniq` to the list of applications in mix.exs.

+And configure toniq in different environments:

+    config :toniq, redis_url: "redis://localhost:6379/0"

+If you have multiple apps using the same redis server, then don't forget to also configure `redis_key_prefix`.

 ## Usage

 Define a worker: